caresetjournal/Hospital_Charge_Master_Data_Schema/README.md

 ### Chargemaster.csv.hash.SHA and Chargemaster.metadata.json.hash.SHA

+These files are hashes of the downloaded files so that you can be sure that what you downloaded is the same as what the hospital released.

-Run a command line shasum program to create this file.
+To verify them run a command line shasum program to create a new hash.
 Something like

 ```
-shasum Chargemaster.csv > Chargemaster.csv.hash.SHA
+shasum Chargemaster.csv
-shasum Chargemaster.csv > Chargemaster.csv.hash.SHA
+shasum Chargemaster.metadata.json
 ```

 should work.
-This file will ensure that the spiders that will evitably regularly check to see if your chargemaster data has been updated will not constantly download the full chargemaster file over and over.

-If you would like to include other cryptographic hash functions for additional file integrity proofing, change the name of the hash extension, but keep the 'hash' in the file name.
-So Chargemaster.csv.hash.MD5 etc.

-Although you are free to use additional hash functions, you must at least support the SHA-256 hash function.
+If you are going to build a spider to repeatidly check to see if chargemaster files have changes

 ### Chargemaster.metadata.json